H-GenIAL/gide/README.md

 3. Build for production using `pnpm build`
 4. Deploy Lambda functions through AWS Console or CLI
 5. Update API Gateway configuration if needed

+## Hackathon Context

+This project was developed during a hackathon in collaboration with Gide.
+It addresses the specific challenge of automating and streamlining the document audit process, demonstrating the potential of AI-powered solutions in legal document processing.

 ## Contributing